MCPRUNNER/selfDocumentMCP/README.md

 A Model Context Protocol (MCP) Server that generates documentation from git logs, designed to be used as a Copilot Agent in VS Code.

+## ⚠️ Important Setup Note

+To ensure clean JSON-RPC communication, the MCP server should be run with:

+- Pre-built binaries (`--no-build` flag)
+- Production environment (`DOTNET_ENVIRONMENT=Production`)
+- Quiet verbosity (`--verbosity quiet`)

+This prevents build messages and logging output from interfering with the JSON-RPC protocol.

 ## Features

 This MCP server provides tools for: